Here is the incredible story of a guy who could not settle down to one thing and simply focus.

 All my life I have heard about the self-made man.
 He has been written up in all the leading publications of the world.
 He has frequently written of himself — not always from a spirit of pride, but often from a desire to inspire others even at the sacrifice of his own modesty.

-Filed under Uncategorized
+Filed under Writing

 From a 1922 issue of The American Magazine: